ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <summary> <b>Static IP configuration</b></b> </summary>
 <blockquote>

     In a basic configuration, you may want to setup an IP address and routing manually.
-This is also suggested way when your machine acts as a router (see [configuring routed subnet](#configuring-an-ipv6-in-a-vrack-for-routed-mode)) and has ipv6.forwarding mode enabled.
+This is also suggested way when your machine acts as a router (see <a href="#configuring-an-ipv6-in-a-vrack-for-routed-mode">configuring routed subnet</a>) and has ipv6.forwarding mode enabled.

-First, let's add an IP address on the vrack interface (in our example "eth1"):
+    <br/><br/>First, let's add an IP address on the vrack interface (in our example "eth1"):
 ``` bash
 $ sudo ip address add 2001:41d0:abcd:ef00::2/64 dev eth1
 ```
 (Please note that the first IP address in a block, 2001:41d0:abcd:ef00::1/64 is gateway IP address and must not be used for host addressing).

-Optionally, if you want to use vRack interface as the main one for IPv6 traffic, default route can be configured the following way:
+<br/>Optionally, if you want to use vRack interface as the main one for IPv6 traffic, default route can be configured the following way:
 ``` bash
 $ sudo ip -6 route add default via 2001:41d0:abcd:ef00::1/64 dev eth1
 ```

-Finally, bring up the interface (and verify configured IP on it):
+<br/>Finally, bring up the interface (and verify configured IP on it):
 ``` bash
 $ sudo ip link set up dev eth1
 $ ip -6 addr list dev eth1